 Once you have your primary neutrals, you need to add some color.
-These are called accent colors and work well red hair, regardless of skin tone.
-You can wear these colors on their own—in dresses, blouses, skirts or sweaters—or use them as accent pieces with your neutrals—scarves, belts, shoes, handbags.
+These are called accent colors and work well with red hair, regardless of skin tone.
+You can wear these colors on their own—in dresses, blouses, skirts, or sweaters—or use them as accent pieces with your neutrals—scarves, belts, shoes, handbags.

 In addition to your neutral navy, you can wear just about any blue, from cerulean blue to light blue to a blue/green teal.
 Most greens are perfect for redheads but stick to pure saturated colors: emerald, sage, celery.
 Deep purples and those with blue undertones work well for fall, like eggplant and amethyst.
 Gold is also a good accent color and can bring out the highlights in your hair.

 These are somewhat general guidelines, so be sure to evaluate each color against your face.
 Do remember this: when you find the right color for you, you’ll know it.